Making San Francisco Sourdough Bread

 for the paddle attachment.
 Change to the dough hook and continue adding

-flour until you have a fairly stiff dough—still moist but not
+flour up to the full 2½ cups until you have a fairly stiff dough—still

-sticking to the sides of the bowl (it will probably be sticking to the
+to the sides of the bowl (it will still be sticking to the bottom of

-If you’re kneading by hand, ten minutes is probably the bare
+the bowl).
+If you’re kneading by hand, ten minutes is probably

-is the only way to really gauge its exact condition.
-So be sure to
+on the dough is the only way to really understand its exact condition.

 Now, oil (or spray with Pam) a straight-sided dough rising bucket like